-Breeder means a person who breeds or raises specific animals of any breed or breed(s) on his/her premises.
+Breeder means a person who breeds or raises dogs and/or cats of any breed or breed(s) on his/her premises.

 - a.
-Any person found to have more than six (6) unaltered animals of the same breed on their premises shall be presumed to be a breeder. - b.
-Exception: There shall be an exception for unaltered male dogs used for hunting purposes only if no unaltered females are found on the premises.
+Any person found to have more than ten (10) unaltered animals of breeding age of the same breed on their premises shall be presumed to be a breeder; and - b.
+Any person who sells, donates, or exchanges dogs and/or cats or offers to sell, donate, or exchange dogs and/or cats to another breeder, pet shop, research facility, corporation, or individual. - c.
+Exception: There shall be an exception for unaltered male and female dogs used for hunting purposes only if no unaltered male and females kept and housed in secured separate facilities (pen's) on the premises.
 The burden of proof shall be on the party claiming the exception.